AnyLogic

 • Euclidean (4 neighbors) — The neighbors are counted in 4 cells (to the north, south, east, west) only.

-Connection network type — [Enabled if Continuous, or Discrete Space type is chosen] The network type, defining how the agents are connected.
+Connection network type — [Enabled if Space type: Continuous or Discrete] The network type that defines how the agents are connected.
 This standard network does not mean the agents cannot have other connections.
 You are free to define any kind of relationships between agents and store and manage the corresponding references.

 AnyLogic supports the following types of agent networks:

-• User-defined — assumes you will take care of the agent connections yourself in e.g. On startup code of the Main object.
+• User-defined — assumes you will take care of the agent connections yourself (for example, in the On startup code of the Main agent).

 • Random — agents are connected randomly with a given average number of connections per agent.

-• Distance-based — any two agents are connected if distance between them is less than a given maximum (in continuous space only).
+• Distance-based — any two agents are connected if the distance between them is less than a given maximum (in a continuous space only).

 • Ring lattice — agent connections form a ring where an agent is connected to a given number of closest agents.

-• Small world — can be considered as ring lattice where some links have been “re-wired” to long-distance agents.
+• Small world — can be considered a ring lattice where some links have been “re-wired” to long-distance agents.

 • Scale-free — some agents are “hubs” with a lot of connections and some are “hermits” with few connections.
-Scale free network is constructed according to “Barabasi, A. L. and R. Albert.
+A scale-free network is constructed according to “Barabasi, A. L. and R. Albert.
 1999.
 Emergence of scaling in random networks.
 Science 286(5439): 509-512”.
 For details, please refer to Wikipedia.

-Connections per agent — [Enabled if Connection network type is Random, Small world, or Ring lattice] The average (or exact) number of connections per agent.
-Applies to random, ring lattice and small world networks.
+Connections per agent — [Enabled if Connection network type: Random, Small world, or Ring lattice] The average (or exact) number of connections per agent.
+Applies to Random, Ring lattice, and Small world networks.

-Connection range — [Enabled if Connection network type is Distance based] Defines the radius of the connection area for the agent.
+Connection range — [Enabled if Connection network type: Distance based] Defines the radius of the connection area for the agent.
 The agent will be connected to all agents, who are within a radius of defined Connection range.

-Neighbor link fraction — [Enabled if Connection network type is Small world] Parameter for Small world network type.
+Neighbor link fraction — [Enabled if Connection network type: Small world] A parameter for the Small world network type.

-Enable synchronous steps — If selected, agent-based modeling is synchronous.
-Synchronous modeling assumes discrete time steps and agents (and maybe space) executing their actions synchronously at these time steps.
+Enable synchronous steps — If selected, the agent-based modeling is synchronous.
+Synchronous modeling assumes discrete time steps, with agents (and possibly space) executing their actions synchronously at these time steps.

 Synchronous steps are applied only to the agents and agent populations that are selected in the Agents in the space list above.

-By adding such synchronization you do not restrict the dynamics of your model with discrete time steps.
-Your agents as well as other objects are still able to schedule events, execute state transitions and run other processes — this will go in parallel with steps execution.
+Adding synchronization does not restrict the dynamics of your model with discrete time steps.
+Your agents (as well as other objects) can still schedule events, execute state transitions, and run other processes in parallel with step execution.

 You can customize the step duration using the Step duration property.
 Space actions are defined using the On before step and On after step properties below.

-Step duration (in model time units) — [Enabled if Enable synchronous steps is selected] This property enables the user to set some custom step duration in the case of synchronous modeling (the default step duration is 1 model time unit).
+Step duration (in model time units) — [Enabled if Enable synchronous steps is selected] Specifies the custom step duration in the case of synchronous modeling.
+The default step duration is 1 model time unit.

 Advanced Java

-Imports section — import statements needed for correct compilation of the class code.
+Imports section — The import statements needed for the correct compilation of the class code.
 When Java code is generated, these statements are inserted before definition of the Java class.

-Implements (comma-separated list of interfaces) — Comma-separated list of interfaces implemented by the class.
+Implements (comma-separated list of interfaces) — A comma-separated list of the interfaces that the class implements.

 Additional class code — Arbitrary member variables, constants, and functions are defined here.
 This code will be inserted into the class definition.
 You can access these class data members anywhere within this agent.
-The functions can be called on some agent activity; e.g., on event occurrence or on triggering statechart transition.
-You can place any Java code here, however, we recommend to use the Java class element instead of defining nested classes here, and use option lists instead of defining Java enumerations.
+The functions can be called on some agent activity, such as event occurrence or triggering a statechart transition.
+While you can place any Java code here, we recommend to use the Java class element instead of defining nested classes here and use option lists instead of defining Java enumerations.

 Parameterized type — If selected, you can define generic parameters for this agent type in the Type parameter field below.